hanwenzhang123/ruby-on-rails-note/README.md

 - `rails generate controller pages` - create a pages controller
 - `rails g model Post title:string body:text` - create a model file for us
 - `rails generate scaffold Article title:string description:text` - to create an article model (with two attributes), articles controller, views for articles and migration file to create articles table
+- `rails generate migration add_password_digest_to_users` - create a migration file to add the password_digest column to the users table

 #### A collapsible section with markdown
 <details>